 Everyone looks at my reading list and assumes that I either have no life or speed-read.

 When I tell people that I do have a life and I don't speed-read, the question becomes: what's your secret?
 How do you find more time to read than the average person?

 In a good week, I can read three to five books.
 Sometimes fewer.
 I'm an average reader, likely within one standard deviation in terms of speed and retention.
 In short, I'm no different from you when it comes to how fast I read.

 When reading, I generally take notes.
 I'm underlining, synthesizing, asking questions, and relating concepts from other things I've read.
-I use a hybrid of the how to read system developed by Mortimer Adler.
+I use a variation of the how-to-read system developed by Mortimer Adler.

 After I finish a book, I let it age for a week or two and then pick it up again.
 I look at my notes and the sections I've marked as important.
 I write them down.
 Or I let the book age for another week or two.

 Let's look at this another way.
 Rather than say what I do, I'll tell you what I don't do.

 What gets in the way of reading?

 I don't spend a lot of time watching TV.
 (The lone exception to this is during football season, when I watch one game a week.)

 I watch very few movies.